 Timeless Trendswas the first OTR brand I started with, and I personally found that their corsets offered a gentle curve, sturdy back support, and nearly indestructible construction (they back their corsets with a lifetime guarantee) for a relatively affordable price.
-In fact, I started distributing these corsetsin my own shop – and it’s my policy to ensure that the measurements and needs of each customer will be properly met before they purchase a corset.
-Carried in sizes 18-42″, with over 200 different styles and colours.See my comparison of the different silhouettes here.
+After several years of praising their products, I started distributing these corsetsin my own shop – and it’s my policy to ensure that the measurements and needs of each customer will be properly met before they purchase a corset.
+Carried in sizes 18-42″, with over 100 different styles and colors possible through special order.See my comparison of the different silhouettes here.

 TheScarlett overbustis the best-selling style by Versatile Corsets.
 While this one does give a little more of an hourglass shape, I personally found this corset to be comfortable for beginners who are not accustomed to large waist reductions, and provide bust support with little gaping at the top edge from the start.
 The standard-sized version offers approximately 6 inches of room for the bust, and up to 10 inches of room in the hips (coming down a little below the iliac crest) which can be filled out with a fluffy skirt if your hips are more on the slim side.See my review.

 True Corset offers a selection of cinchers with a softer silhouette, gentle back support and affordable price.
-Their fabric selections include trusty satin and taffeta, beautiful brocade, and even some cool and breezy mesh versions, The company has both UK and US locations to serve more people, and you can evenfind them on Amazon!
+Their fabric selections include satin and taffeta, beautiful brocade, and even some cool and breezy mesh versions, The company has two warehouses locations, one in the US to serve those in North and South America, and one in the UK that ships to the rest of the world.
+They also have a wide reach on Amazon!
 See my review.

-Vollers Corset Companyis one of the oldest purveyors of corsets in the UK, and possibly the world!
-Many of the styles on their site are slimmed-down, modernized versions of their original 19th-century patterns, so you get the nod towards the traditional with the flair of cheery fabric options, and an unintimidating fit for those not interested in necessarily shocking silhouettes.See my review of the similar Aida underbust.
+Vollers Corset Company from the UK is one of the oldest purveyors of corsets in the world.
+Many of the styles on their site are slimmed-down, modernized versions of their original 19th-century patterns, so you get the nod towards the traditional with the flair of cheery fabric options, and an un-intimidating fit for those not interested in necessarily shocking silhouettes.See my review of the similar Aida underbust.

-What Katie Did is a well-respected brand with boutiques in both the UK and the US, and while they’re probably most well-known for their super curvy corsets, they have a few options for those a bit less curvy as well!
-Featured above is the small-bust version of the Sophia corset, currently their only overbust which does not have the hip gores so it gives a smooth, swooping silhouette without dramatic angles from the waist over the hips.
-For those with a fuller bust but slimmer hips, the Sophia does come in a D+ option as well!
-You can see myreview of the corset here, although do note that I definitely prefer a curvier WKD cut for my body type.
+What Katie Did is a retro brand focusing on mid-century pin-up and burlesque fashion, with boutiques in both the UK and the US.
+While they’re probably most well-known for their super curvy corsets like their Morticia and Vamp, they have a few options for those a bit less curvy as well!
+Featured above is the small-bust version of the Sophia corset, which was their only overbust which did not have the hip gores so it gave a smooth, swooping silhouette without dramatic angles from the waist over the hips.

 *Please note that I have not personally tried every corset brand in this list, nor do I necessarily endorse every company in these guided galleries.
 This is for informational purposes only.
 Please contact the individual corset makers and sellers for more information about their gentle silhouette corsets.
 Affiliate links help keep this site online and keep the use of these galleries free for both corsetieres and shoppers.